AB-physics/Computational-physics/MicrOMEGAs/README.md

 🔗 [https://zenodo.org/records/14978911](https://zenodo.org/records/14978911)

-Go to the downloadmlocation and extract the compressed file with the following command:
+Go to the download location and extract the compressed file with the following command:
 ```
 tar -zxvf micromegas_6.2.3.tgz
 ```